MBTA Commuter Rail: Regional Rail Modernization Program

 The Regional Rail Modernization Program is a phased initiative by the MBTA to transition the commuter rail system from diesel-powered, peak-oriented service to an electrified regional rail network with frequent all-day service.
 The program was formally initiated in early 2025 following several years of planning, with initial phases focused on near-term improvements to existing diesel operations.

 Regional rail concepts were first proposed in the late 2010s after the cancellation of the Indigo Line project (a proposed hybrid rail network) in 2015.
 Between 2018 and 2019, the MBTA conducted the Rail Vision study to evaluate regional rail alternatives, drawing on domestic and international examples.
 In 2019, the concept was formally endorsed by the now-defunct Fiscal and Management Control Board, and the MBTA engaged Network Rail Consulting to assist with planning.

 Despite formal endorsement by the Fiscal and Management Control Board, planning for regional rail stagnated into the early 2020s.
 Several proposed electrification pilots were ultimately cancelled.
 By 2022, rising costs led the MBTA to consider battery electric multiple units (BEMUs) with limited catenary infrastructure for charging, as a cost-saving measure.
 By early 2024, a public-private partnership model was also adopted as the preferred framework for delivering future regional rail projects.
 In July 2024, the MBTA approved a $54 million pilot proposal from Keolis to electrify the Fairmount Line using BEMUs, with 20-minute headways planned by 2028.
+BEMU rolling stock from Stadler was selected in May 2026, with seven 4-car trainsets to be financed by Rock Rail and leased by Keolis for 15 years.
+Entry into service was delayed until after Q4 2029, when the first BEMU trainsets would be delivered for testing.
+Options would be provided to purchase another 96 cars.
+The MBTA also announced in February 2026 that it plans to acquire 10 battery-electric locomotives for electrified Providence Line service as part of a larger planned locomotive order.
 As of 2025, planned improvements to all other commuter rail lines are limited to diesel service upgrades—including new turnback tracks, track replacement, and increased service frequency—with electrification deferred to a long-term future phase.